SW-Muriu/JAVA-MASTER-CLASS/src/OOP1Inheritance/InheritancePrt1/README.md

 5. The same applies to the super() call, though this is used when calling the parent constructor from a sub class

 //Method Overloading vs Method Overriding
-1. Method overloading means providing 2 or more separate methods in a class with the same name but different params
+1. Method overloading means providing 2 or more separate methods in a class with the same fullName but different params
 2. Return type may or may not be different, which allows us to reuse the same method names
 3. Overloading reduces duplicated code, and we don't have to remember multiple method names
 4. we can overload both static and instance methods